Manitoba Legislative Building: Second floor

-Found on the second floor on the southwest side of the building are portraits of former Speakers (of the Legislative Assembly and of the Legislative Council), who customarily them commissioned upon retirement.
+Found on the second floor on the southwest side of the building are portraits of former Speakers (of the Legislative Assembly and of the Legislative Council), who customarily commissioned them upon retirement.
 On the northeast wing's second floor are photographs of the Manitoba's Premiers, while painted portraits of the Premiers are houses in the committee rooms on the south side of the building.
 The names of recipients of the Order of Manitoba can be found on the second floor on the east side hallway.
-The original mace of Manitoba, which saw service for the first 13 years of the Assembly’s history, and its replacement, are the symbols of the Legislature’s authority.
+The original mace of Manitoba, which saw service for the first 13 years of the Assembly's history, and its replacement, are the symbols of the Legislature's authority.
 In September 2019, the two maces went on permanent display in a cabinet on the second floor.